 – Slow release carbohydrates at meal times.
 Oats for breakfast, Brown rice/pasta for dinner

 – Balanced meals 3/4 times a day combining a little protein, carbohydrates and healthy fats with healthy snacks between meals

 – Ensuring properly fuelled for a training session.
 Eating at least one hour before training and then regularly during training

 – Staying well hydrated with water, only use sports products alongside water during training and minimal caffeine intake when not competing

 – Minimal meals/ snacks from refined food products and restaurants

-This article was first published in the October 25 issue of Cycling Weekly.
+This article was first published in Cycling Weekly.
 You can also read our magazines on Zinio and download from the Apple store.